juliendelplanque/LibnotifyBinding/README.md

 ~~~

 ## Dependency(ies)
-To use this library you need to install [libnotify 0.7.6](https://developer.gnome.org/libnotify/) on your system.
+To use this package you need to install [libnotify 0.7.6](https://developer.gnome.org/libnotify/) on your system.

 ## Simple example
 ~~~